vitejs/vite/docs/guide/api-environment-plugins.md

 ## Per-environment Plugins

-A plugin can define what are the environments it should apply to with the `applyToEnvironment` function.
+A plugin can define what are the environments it should apply to with the `perEnvironment` function.

 ```js
 const UnoCssPlugin = () => {